What is the Cortana App?

 Like many computer functions that personalize themselves to your needs, Cortana collects information about how you utilize your operating system.
 The problem with Cortana is that it’s a built-in feature that tracks your actions even if you are not using it.
 This includes;

 For this reason, many people want to disable it to prevent Microsoft from collecting data on them.

 Also, as a background app, Cortana consumes much memory when running.
 Disabling Cortana on your PC is a relatively simple task; preventing it from running in the background is slightly tricky.
 Below, the page will provide the pros and cons of keeping Cortana on your operating system and how to disable Cortana altogether.

-Another problem users have with Cortana is how it continually runs in the background and consumes processing power.
-Windows 10 allows you to “Disable” Cortana, so it does not interfere in your regular activities, but this does not prevent it from consuming some background CPU.
-This is because the “Cortana” you see in the Task Manager is its search feature called SearchIU.exe.
-Although you can creatively disable this, you will also lose all ability to search your computer, and you may lose other taskbar features.
+Cortana keeps running in the background and consumes processing power.
+Windows 10 allows you to “Disable” Cortana, so it does not interfere with your regular activities, but this does not prevent it from consuming any background process.

-Before the Windows 10 Anniversary Update, it was relatively easy to switch Cortana off.
+Before the Windows 10 Anniversary Update, it was relatively easy to switch Cortana tasks off.
 With each consecutive update, Microsoft makes it more difficult to disable it permanently.
-Each of the following methods will work to disable the digital assistant at different levels.
+Each of the following methods will work to undermine the digital assistant at different levels.